-- 3.1 The BCF Executive Group will meet quarterly at a time to be agreed within 30 days following receipt of each quarterly report from each Pooled Fund Manager. - The quorum for meetings of the BCF Executive Group shall be a minimum of one representative from each of the Partner organisations with a minimum of two members of the group present. - 3.2 The BCF Operational Group meets monthly.
-Quorum for these meetings will be a minimum of four representatives from each of the schemes with at least two representatives from each organisation present - 3.3 Decisions of the BCF Executive Group and BCF Operational Group shall be made unanimously.
-Where unanimity is not reached then the item in question will in the first instance be referred to the next meeting of the group.
-If no unanimity is reached on the second occasion it is discussed then the matter shall be dealt with in accordance with the dispute resolution procedure set out in the Agreement. - 3.4 Where a Partner is not present and has not given prior written notification of its intended position on a matter to be discussed, then those present may not make or record commitments on behalf of that Partner in any way. - 3.5 Minutes of all decisions shall be kept and copied to the Authorised Officers within [seven (7)] days of every meeting.
+- 2.1 The BCF Executive Group will meet quarterly at a time to be agreed within 30 days following receipt of each quarterly report from each Pooled Fund Manager. - 2.2 The quorum for meetings of the BCF Executive Group shall be a minimum of one representative from each of the Partner organisations with a minimum of two members of the group present. - 2.3 The BCF Operational Group meets on a six weekly basis.
+Quorum for these meetings will be a minimum of four representatives from each of the schemes with at least two representatives from each organisation present - 2.4 Where a Partner is not present and has not given prior written notification of its intended position on a matter to be discussed, then those present may not make or record commitments on behalf of that Partner in any way. - 2.5 Minutes of all decisions shall be kept and copied to the Authorised Officers within seven (7) days of every meeting.